tashitshewang123/ttgitrepo/readme.md

+# This is docker repository
-# This is docker file
+This is docker file created by Tashi Tshewang